zbmed-semtec/mlentory-etl-pipeline/code/extractors/README.md

-# Extractors
+# MLentory Extract

-A package for extracting model information from different platforms.
+A package for extracting model information from different ML platforms.

 ## Installation